AI training for employees 2026:

 Curricula that really work almost always start with AI literacy and data literacy.
 This is followed by structured prompting: tasks are formulated in such a way that results are verifiable and reproducible.
 RAG concepts integrate internal knowledge in a controlled manner and reduce error rates, while security, data protection and documentation ensure that decisions are audit-proof.

-AI continuing education courses and continuing education courses with a certificate, in which learning objectives, examinations and proof of performance are clearly documented, are suitable for providing evidence.
+AI training courses and training courses with certificates, in which learning objectives, examinations and proof of performance are clearly documented, are suitable for providing proof.
 This creates stable routines instead of one-off training sessions that fizzle out after two weeks.

 The four learning formats function like a modular system: